 Loy Krathong Festival is a beautiful tradition, but to make it even more beautiful, we encourage you to share a Krathong with your family, friends, or boyfriend/girlfriend.

 Practical tips on how and where to celebrate Loy Krathong Festival

 Brace yourself for the crowds, no matter where you go.
 Don’t lose heart, though.
 Even as a local, we still think it’s totally worth it… if you know the best spots.
 Check out our favorite places to celebrate Loy Krathong Festival in 2019.

 Rama VIII Bridge – Golden beam of the cable-stayed bridge above, golden lights of the Krathongs floating below.
 What more could we ask for?

 Santi Chai Prakan Park – Old town charm gets even more charming at night.
 Float away your Krathong while taking in the glory of Bangkok’s 200-something fortress, Phra Sumen Fort.

 Lumphini Park (Silom and Sathorn districts) – Warm candle lights against skyscrapers’ industrial lightings make for an eccentric Loy Krathong Day experience (that we love).

-Although these classic local’s go-to spots aren’t known for fancy lighting decoration, the infectious smiles among families or loved-up young couples convey the true spirit of the cheery full moon festival.
+Although these classic local’s go-to spots in Bangkok aren’t known for fancy lighting decoration, the infectious smiles among families or loved-up young couples convey the true spirit of the cheery full moon festival.

 A word of warning: Don’t play with fire(works), firecrackers or sky lanterns.
 As they have caused countless injuries and fires, authorities now say light lovers could be fined up to 60,000 baht.

-Whether you’re in Thailand during this time of the year by chance or by choice, we hope you get to experience the joy of Loy Krathong Festival!
+Whether you’re in Thailand during this time of the year by chance or by choice, we hope you get to experience the joy of Loy Krathong Festival in 2019!